 Egypt is among the countries struggling with money laundering and financing of terrorism.
 Money laundering has become a major problem worldwide since the late 1980s.
-The United Nations founded the Financial Action Task Force (FATF), an international organization to fight financial crime in 1989.
-The purpose of establishing the FATF is to develop international standards to fight financial crimes.
+The United Nations founded the Financial Action Task Force (FATF), an international organization to fight financial crime, in 1989.
+Establishing the FATF is to develop international standards to fight financial crimes.

 The Egyptian Government established the Financial Regulatory Authority (FRA) in 2009 and started auditing and regulating non-banking financial institutions.
 Financial Regulatory Authority aims to ensure the development and stability of non-banking financial institutions.
 Also, the Financial Regulatory Authority makes arrangements to ensure that the non-banking financial economy is protected from financial crimes.

-Anti-money laundering law in Egypt has brought some obligations to banks operating in Egypt to combat financial crimes.
-Banks fulfill their AML obligations by performing some checks from the customer's account opening process to the transaction process.
-An effective fight against financial crimes is carried out with the compliance of banks and other financial institutions with these regulations.
+Anti-money laundering regulations in Egypt have brought some AML obligations to banks operating in Egypt to combat financial crimes.
+Banks fulfill their AML obligations by performing checks from the customer's account opening process to the transaction process.
+An effective fight against financial crimes is carried out with the compliance of banks and other financial institutions with these money laundering regulations.

-Banks have to meet the requirements of the Know Your Customer policy in customer account openings.
+Banks have to meet the Know Your Customer policy requirements in customer account openings.
 Banks have to obtain and verify customer information.
 Banks cannot open accounts for people using anonymous or fake names.
 Banks have to keep customer information and keep it updated.

-Banks are responsible for keeping customer records for at least 5 years.
-The accuracy and timeliness of the information is the responsibility of the banks.
+Banks are responsible for keeping customer records for at least five years.
+The accuracy and timeliness of the information are the responsibility of the banks.
 Authorized units have the authority to access customer records during the audit.

-Banks operating in Egypt must meet the above obligations to ensure AML compliance.
+Banks operating in Egypt must meet the above AML obligations to ensure the Anti-Money Laundering compliance program.
 Banks that do not meet their AML obligations remain vulnerable to financial crimes.
-Sanction Scanner is an AML compliance software that helps banks meet AML requirements.
+Sanction Scanner is an Anti-Money Laundering Software that helps banks meet AML requirements.
 Banks can meet AML needs and become ready for audits with Sanction Scanner.
 You can contact us for information about our AML solutions.